AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 The Real Cost of Missed Follow-Ups

 When you miss a call or forget to text a lead back, you’re not just losing one sale.
 You’re losing the lifetime value of that customer, plus every referral they would have sent your way.
-According to research published by Anthrova, Small and mid-sized businesses can lose tens of thousands of dollars each year from missed calls alone.
-Add to that the leads who submitted web forms but never received a response, the customers who needed reminders to rebook, and the estimates that went untracked or unfollowed.
-The cumulative cost of inconsistent follow-up is staggering.
+According to research published by Anthrova, SMBs can lose tens of thousands of dollars annually from missed calls alone.
+Now add in the leads who filled out your web form and never heard back.
+The customers who needed a reminder to rebook.
+The estimates you sent but never followed up on.
+The total cost of inconsistent follow-up is staggering.

-The data from a 2026 SkipCalls study on missed business calls shows that small businesses lose substantial revenue each year specifically because inbound calls go unanswered.
-This isn’t a marketing problem, nor is it a pricing issue.
-It’s a follow-up problem—and it’s completely solvable with the right systems in place.
+The data from a 2026 SkipCalls study on missed business calls shows that small businesses lose significant revenue each year specifically because calls go unanswered.
+That’s not a marketing problem.
+It’s not a pricing problem either.
+It’s a follow-up problem.
+And it’s entirely fixable with the right systems in place.

 Speed Wins: Why Response Time Is Everything

-Research from the Harvard Business Review, show that businesses responding to leads within the first hour are nearly seven times more likely to qualify those leads than companies that wait even slightly longer.
-For small businesses without staff available to monitor incoming inquiries around the clock, meeting this standard manually is nearly impossible.
-Automation closes this gap immediately—responding within seconds, day or night, on weekdays, weekends, or holidays.
+Research from the Harvard Business Review found that companies who contact leads within the first hour are nearly seven times more likely to qualify that lead than businesses that wait even one hour longer.
+For small businesses that can’t staff someone to monitor incoming leads around the clock, this is a nearly impossible standard to meet manually.
+Automation closes that gap instantly.
+By responding within seconds, day or night, weekday or weekend, holiday or not.

 Where Things Go Wrong, and How to Fix Them